 "There are many other uses for the staff.
 In fact, you will soon find that if you don't have your staff with you, you will always be wanting it."

-From Walking Staffs to Shooting Rests
+From Walking Staffs to Shooting Sticks

 When men started shooting rifles, they discovered accurate shots were difficult at long distances unless the firearm rested on a firm support.
 Shooting from a prone position with the rifle supported by a rock, dirt mound or other natural prop was one solution.
 But high grass, snow and mud often interfere with the prone shooter.
 And when pursuing game, there isn't always time to find a suitable gun support.